-- 45. The SPAW Sub-programme will collaborate as appropriate with partners, including interested NGOs and IGOs with appropriate expertise to conserve herbivorous fish species in the WCR. - 46.
-The SPAW-RAC/Secretariat supports Contracting Parties in strengthening conservation and sustainable management of parrotfish including through discussions in the Species Working Group as appropriate. - 47.
-Support national regulations to explicitly and specifically prohibit sawfish fishing, killing, retention, sale, and trade.
+- 46. The SPAW Sub-programme will collaborate as appropriate with partners, including interested NGOs and IGOs including regional fisheries bodies, with appropriate expertise to conserve herbivorous fish species in the WCR. - 47.
+The SPAW-RAC and/Secretariat supports Contracting Parties in strengthening conservation and sustainable management of parrotfish including through discussions in the Species Working Group as appropriate. - 48.
+Support Contracting Parties in their efforts to enact national regulations to explicitly and specifically prohibit sawfish fishing, killing, retention, sale, and trade.

-2.4.2.5 Greater collaboration with CITES towards enforcement on illegal trade of species.
+2.4.2.5 Greater collaboration in management and conservation

-- 48. The activities below could be considered, subject to availability of funding and resources: - Assist in the implementation of the Regional Fish Spawning Aggregation Fishery Management Plan (FMP) drafted by WECAFC. - Consider opportunities to improve MPA management and protection for Nassau grouper. - Develop outreach and educational materials to educate the public on sharks and rays. - Assist SPAW Parties in implementing data collection and report on shark and ray (by)catches, in collaboration with regional fishery organisations. - Assist SPAW Parties in implementing national legislation for the sustainable management of each of shark and ray species listed on Annex III.
+49. The activities below could be considered, subject to availability of funding and resources:

+- Assist in the implementation of the Regional Fish Spawning Aggregation Fishery Management Plan (FMP) drafted by WECAFC. - Consider opportunities to improve MPA management and protection for Nassau grouper. - Develop outreach and educational materials to educate the public on sharks and rays. - Assist SPAW Parties in implementing data collection and report on shark and ray (by)catches, in collaboration with regional fishery organisations. - Assist SPAW Contracting Parties in developing and implementing national legislation for the sustainable management of each of shark and ray species listed on the Annexes of the SPAW Protocol.

-49. The major outputs, and indicators of achievement, under this sub-programme will be:
+50. The major outputs, and indicators of achievement, under this sub-programme will be: